5 Natural Supplements You Need for Real Muscle GainsFebruary 15th, 2016

 A common amino acid found in muscle tissue, glutamine sources are depleted when muscles are worked to exhaustion.
 That can lead to decreased strength, endurance, and recovery.
-Not good if you're trying to get big!
-Supplementing with glutamine is an excellent way to maintain muscle tone while increasing metabolism (meaning you'll be able to burn fat while still keeping muscle mass) and it's been shown to naturally increase growth hormone levels in the body.
-What does that mean for you?
-You'll be able to put on more muscle while still staying lean.
+Not good if you’re trying to get big!
+Supplementing with glutamine may increase muscle tone.

 Already the darling of the Paleo world, dietary collagen is a building block of healthy muscle, tendons, ligaments, and fascia, making it an important supplement for recovery.
 Strenuous exercise like repeatedly lifting heavy weights (or any type of endurance training, for that matter) can help you build muscle.
-But this comes at the price of breaking down the collagen in your body, meaning those tissues can't rebuild themselves as quickly.
-Adding it into your diet can help tendons and ligaments, and it also makes your hair and skin look awesome.
+But this comes at the price of breaking down the collagen in your body, meaning those tissues can’t rebuild themselves as quickly.
+Adding it into your diet may help tendons and ligaments.
 Add a scoop or two into your morning smoothie, or take it in pill form.

 Try it: Vital Proteins Collagen Protein

-The medium chain triglycerides that make up MCT oil are a potent energy source—instead of getting stored in your body like other lipids, MCTs are utilized for energy more readily.
-That means that instead of putting on fat weight when you add this flavorless oil to your smoothie, you're delivering energy straight to the muscles you'll work in the gym.
-Plus, because growing muscles increases metabolic rate—which means you're burning more calories—most lifters need to increase their daily calories, too.
-MCTs are an easy way to get more calories per day without feeling like you're force-feeding.
+The medium chain triglycerides that make up MCT oil deliver energy straight to the muscles you’ll work in the gym.
+Plus, because growing muscles increases metabolic rate—which means you’re burning more calories—most lifters need to increase their daily calories, too.
+MCTs are an easy way to get more calories per day without feeling like you’re force-feeding.

 Organic whey protein

 With 20 grams of protein per serving, whey protein is supplement of choice for most professional and new athletes alike.
-Not only does protein help support muscle mass, but whey protein is loaded with branch chain amino acids, another building block of muscle.
-We opt for this organic version because it tastes great and doesn't have any unnecessary fillers.
-Plus, it's made from whey concentrate which means it's less processed, than whey isolate products.
-Whey isolates also tend to spike insulin levels more quickly, because they're absorbed into the blood system more rapidly.
-So if you want to maintain more balanced insulin levels, whey concentrate is your best choice.
+Not only does protein help support muscle mass, but whey protein offers branch chain amino acids, another building block of muscle.
+We opt for this organic version because it tastes great and doesn’t have any unnecessary fillers.
+Plus, it’s made from whey concentrate which means it’s less processed, than whey isolate products.

 Plant-based protein powder